Poland 2050: Ideology and position

-The party is considered to be positioned in the centre on the political spectrum, although generally its policies span from the centre-left to the centre-right.
-It is also seen as a catch-all party.
-Ideologically, it pursues green politics, and it combines elements of Christian democracy, liberalism, and social democracy.
-It has been also described by some as conservative, moderate-conservative, and Christian-democratic.
+Upon its foundation, the party was described by various sources to be positioned in the centre, or the centre-right, of the political spectrum.
+Its policies spanned from the centre-left to the centre-right.
+It was also seen as a catch-all party.
+However, by 2025, the party is consistently placed in the centre-right.
+The party also adheres to economic liberalism "in continuity with the reforms of Balcerowicz".

+PL2050 was seen to pursue green policies whilst combining elements of Christian democracy, liberalism, and social democracy.
+However, after 2023 the party distanced itself from environmentalist causes and dropped its key green postulates.
+The party has also been also described by some as conservative, moderate-conservative, and neo–Christian democratic.
 It supports Poland's membership in the European Union.